andreccosta/docker-recreate/README.md

 # Docker Recreate

-Docker CLI plugin for recreating docker containers while keeping their configuration (with updated image)
+Docker CLI plugin for recreating docker containers while keeping their configuration (but updating their image).

 ## Installation

-1. Download `docker-recreate` for your platform from the [releases]() page
+1. Download `docker-recreate` for your platform from the [latest release](https://github.com/andreccosta/docker-recreate/releases/lastest)
 1. Copy it to:
    - Windows: `c:\Users\<your user>\.docker\cli-plugins\docker-recreate.exe`
    - Mac and Linux: `$HOME/.docker/cli-plugins/docker-recreate`